ece362-purdue/f2022-public-labs/lab-5.0/lab_5.md

 # Step 3: Download and Install the Standard Peripheral Library
 For this class, we will use the OpenSTM32 Standard Peripheral Library as the core of our work.
 In a sum, it's a script that starts the chip up, as well as a couple of other scripts that provide memory address acronyms.
 This is nice because you will not have to constantly look up the memory addresses for each part of the chip, which is a huge pain.
 You can find it [here](https://www.st.com/en/embedded-software/stsw-stm32048.html#get-software), or cached on the Brightspace.

-**NOTE**  I cached a renamed version on the Brightspace now, so you no longer have to mess with the version or rename it.
+**NOTE:**  I cached a renamed version on the Brightspace now, so you no longer have to mess with the version or rename it.
 Simply drop the zip file into the Firmwares folder, and extract it into the same folder.
 You should have **two** copies: one zipped, and one unzipped.

 Once downloaded, moved the zip file into the their repective directory.
 If you chose the default locations, typically they're located in:
 ```bash